 Note: See s.
-DHS 157.31 (7) for instructions about recording the exposure levels.

-(e) In addition to the annual dose limits, a licensee or registrant shall limit the soluble uranium intake by an individual to 10 milligrams in a week in consideration of chemical toxicity.

-Note: See footnote c/ of Appendix E for the calculation method for determining DAC for soluable mixtures of uranium.

-(f) A licensee or registrant shall reduce the dose that an individual may be allowed to receive in the current year by the amount of occupational dose received while employed by any other person during the current year.
+DHS 157.31 (7) for instructions about recording the exposure levels. (e) In addition to the annual dose limits, a licensee or registrant shall limit the soluble uranium intake by an individual to 10 milligrams in a week in consideration of chemical toxicity.
+Note: See footnote ^{c/} of Appendix E for the calculation method for determining ual may be allowed to receive in the current year by the amount of occupational dose received while employed by any other person during the current year.